rocket-pool/old.docs.rocketpool.net/src/guides/node/config-docker.md

 You can paste the URL in the terminal during `rocketpool service config` when it prompts you for a Checkpoint Sync Provider.

+[Alternative sync checkpoint URLs](<(https://eth-clients.github.io/checkpoint-sync-endpoints/)>) are also available as a community maintained resource.

 After that, your Beacon node will automatically connect to the checkpoint sync node when it first starts up and instantly pull down the latest state of the chain!

 ::: warning NOTE
-Checkpoint Sync will only occur if you *don't have any Beacon Chain data yet*.
+Checkpoint Sync will only occur if you _don't have any Beacon Chain data yet_.
 In other words, if you start syncing normally and decide to checkpoint sync later, you will have to remove your chain data first in order for checkpoint sync to work.
 This can easily be done with the following command:

 ```
 rocketpool service resync-eth2
 ```

 :::

 ### Fallback Node

 Starting with 1.5.0 of the Smartnode stack, you can provide a "fallback" Execution client and Consensus client pair that can take over for your primary clients if they ever go offline (such as because you use Geth and need to prune it).
 In this situation, your primary node machine will still be responsible for attesting and proposing blocks with your minipools' validator keys, but it will connect to an external machine to interact with the Execution layer and Beacon chains.

 [To learn more about fall back nodes, see this section](./fallback.md) and return here when you're done.

 ### Metrics Configuration